Shoeless Joe Jackson: Major League career

-In 1911, Jackson's first full MLB season, he set a number of rookie records.
-His .408 batting average that season is a record that still stands and was good for second overall in the league behind Ty Cobb's .419 - one of the few times in baseball history that a +.400 average did not win a batting title.
+In 1911, his first full MLB season, Jackson set several rookie records.
+His .408 batting average that season is a record that still stands and was good for second overall in the league behind Ty Cobb's .419 — one of the few times in baseball history that a batting average above .400 did not win a batting title.
 His .468 on-base percentage led the league.
 The following season, Jackson batted .395 and led the American League in hits, triples, and total bases.
 On April 20, 1912, Jackson scored the first run in Tiger Stadium.
 The next year, he led the league with 197 hits and a .551 slugging percentage.

-In August 1915, Jackson was traded to the Chicago White Sox in an extremely lopsided trade favoring the Indians.
+In August 1915, Jackson was traded to the Chicago White Sox.
 Two years later, Jackson and the White Sox won the American League pennant and also the World Series.
 During the series, Jackson hit .307 as the White Sox defeated the New York Giants.